shankyb9/MongoDB-FirstApp/README.md

 # MongoDB-FirstApp
-My first app to learn to use MongoDB in Nodejs apps and perform testing using mocha.
+My first app using MongoDB in Node.js app and perform testing using mocha.

 # Author
 Shashank Bhalotia